leaningtech/labs/src/content/docs/cheerpj2/05-reference/WebWorker-API.md

 );
 ```

+### CheerpJWorker.cjFileBlob

+`cjFileBlob(fileName)`

+Used to download files from the CheerpJ filesystem.
+It returns a promise that eventually resolve to a Blob object, which can be downloaded with standard HTML5 techniques.

+### CheerpJWorkercheerpj.AddStringFile

+`AddStringFile(fileName, str)`

+Used to add files into the `/str/` mount point filesystem.

 ## Java Web Worker API

 ### Worker

-Initializes the Worker object, this method is blocking
+Initializes the Worker object, this method is blocking.

 ```java
 Worker w = new Worker();